 Jacobi Campbell married high school sweetheart Sade with whom he shares three children.
 He is an alum of Trevecca Nazarene University.
 He began serving as Senior Pastor in 2016 at Bell Road Church of the Nazarene and believes that there is no better time to be faithful to God than the present and that this faithfulness is better lived than explained.
 He believes that there is no church without the surrounding community, and in Antioch, his ministry has transcended cultural and age boundaries alike.
 His ministry goal is to disciple one person, truly, into generational growth in Christ; and to invest in everyone as if they are that one person.
 Having no expectations except that God’s will be done, his hope is to disciple a relatable church of accountability and transparency that can more effectively and intentionally win the lost.

 David Diehl is a music educator who is currently the dean of the School of Music at Trevecca Nazarene University.
-This is his 23rd year of employment there.
-Previous to that, David worked in the Davidson County Public School system for six years at Hunters Lane High School and Dupont Hadley Middle School.
+This is his 23rd year of employment at dear old TNU.
+Previous to that, David worked in the Davidson County Public School system for 6 years at Hunters Lane High School and Dupont Hadley Middle School.

 Eric Jans is an independent health and life insurance broker.
-Having been in business over 16 years, Eric is often called upon by local and national news outlets for his insurance expertise and has been featured in The Tennessean, Politico, WSMV and CBS This Morning.
-Licensed in 15 states, Eric has served on Agent Advisory Panels for BlueCross BlueShield of Tennessee, Humana and CIGNA.
+In business 16+ years, Eric is often called upon by local and national news outlets for his insurance expertise and has been featured in The Tennessean, Politico, WSMV and CBS This Morning.
 Eric is the Secretary of the board for the 510 Foundation.
-He has also served in the past as President for the Historic East Nashville Merchants Association, Rediscover East, and Lockeland Springs Neighborhood Association as well as Chair of Chamber East, one of the Nashville Chamber’s advisory boards.
-Eric was named East Nashvillian Of the Year in 2011 as well as a 2010 Finalist in Nashville’s Emerging Leaders Award (NELA).
-Eric and his wife Wendy founded LoveBooks, a children’s book ministry in 2015.
-He volunteers with homeless and refugee organizations and initiatives in Nashville and at his church.
+He has also served in the past as President for the Historic East Nashville Merchants Association, Rediscover East, and Lockeland Springs Neighborhood Association – as well as Chair of Chamber East, one of the Nashville Chamber’s advisory boards.
+Eric was named East Nashvillian Of the Year in 2011, as well as a 2010 Finalist in Nashville’s Emerging Leaders Award (NELA).
+In 2015, Eric and his wife Wendy founded LoveBooks, a children’s book ministry.
+He volunteers with homeless and refugee organizations and initiatives in Nashville and at First Church of the Nazarene.
 Eric holds a BA in Communications/Electronic Media from The University of Northern Iowa.

 Sabrina Jones serves as the Chief Operation Officer for the 510 Foundation.
 She is responsible for the operations of the global and local urban ministries.
 She brings over thirty years of proven leadership experience to the 510 Foundation.
 Her experience and leadership have been focused on building partnerships and connections with a goal of strong collaborative efforts that produce an impact on the lives of others with a missional focus.
 Sabrina received her Doctorate in Leadership & Professional Practice through Trevecca Nazarene University in 2020, Master’s in Public Administration in 1996 through Tennessee State University, and Bachelor of Arts in Communication & Business in 1989 through Northwest Nazarene University.
 Sabrina is married to her husband, Sam, with four grown children; three daughters and a son.
 Two daughters are married adding two sons-in-law, one granddaughter, and one grand dog to the family.
 One daughter passed away at the early age of 24.